Fatima-ux1623/EXPENSE-TRACKER-/README.md

 ## Objectives

--To manage daily expenses efficiently
+-To manage daily expenses efficiently.
--To understand the implementation of OOP concepts
+-To understand the implementation of OOP concepts.
--To practice file handling in C++
+-To practice file handling in C++.
--To improve problem-solving and programming skills
+-To improve problem-solving and programming skills.

 ## Future Improvements